-Details Our progress Take a proactive and motivated approach to be an open and transparent Council Council regularly reviews and updates the Annual Report, Quarterly Reports and Council Report formatting to ensure information is timely, accurate and transparent. (initiative).
+Theme Details Our progress Take a proactive and Council regularly reviews and updates the Annual motivated approach Report, Quarterly Reports and Council Report to be an open and formatting to ensure information is timely, accurate and transparent Council transparent. (initiative).
 Significant work has been undertaken to highlight the importance of transparency and accountability, particularly as it relates to decision making.
 The main focus has been on educating officers about the importance of declaring and reporting conflicts of interest to ensure community confidence in decision making.
 Further work will be undertaken to raise the profile of Council's Public Transparency Policy and how this applies to Council decision making.
 Report training will be rolled out to the leadership team to improve the quality of report writing and in turn, decision making.
-Collaborate with other We have pursued regional grant opportunities through: Councils in the region to pursue grant funding for improvements to Working with the Eastern Region Group (ERG) to review and seek grant opportunities for the region.
-Council services and facilities.
-Shifting our focus for services and facilities towards pursuing greater joint procurement efforts (including infrastructure) and collaborative employment creation with a focus on youth and inclusion.
-Take a proactive and motivated approach to be an open and transparent Council (initiative).
+Collaborate with other We have pursued regional grant opportunities through: Councils in the region • Working with the Eastern Region Group (ERG) to to pursue grant funding review and seek grant opportunities for the region. for improvements to Shifting our focus for services and facilities towards Council services and facilities. pursuing greater joint procurement efforts (including infrastructure) and collaborative employment creation with a focus on youth and inclusion.